luickk/MlAstConcurrencyAnalyser/README.md

 Since the approach of this project to generate a proper dataset for the Ml model is a mix of run and compiletime data, both AST code and runtime information need to be combined into one graph.
 For AST parsing and analysis, LLVM offers libclang which is really handy and covers all requirements.

-In order to generate a somewhat complete graph, we need the memory access information, which can only be read through memory instrumentation and binary patching.
+In order to generate a somewhat complete graph, we need the memory access information, which can only be read through memory instrumentation.
 Intercepting function calls alone will not be enough but could have been easily achieved through [Clangs natively supported](https://maskray.me/blog/2023-01-08-all-about-sanitizer-interceptors) fn wrapper functionality.

 For memory instrumentation, there are multiple external tools available.